-Since the output stage has a voltage gain of about 11, the op-amp output only needs to swing a few volts for a full output swing of ±35V.
+Since the output stage has a voltage gain of about 11, the op-amp output only needs to swing a few volts for a full output swing of ±35V on the output.
 The design can thus tolerate a relatively slow op-amp.
 The current gain in the output stage is also relatively high (about 2000) due to the compound Darlington transistors.
 The op-amp "sees" a relatively easy load to drive.

 The output RC (Zobel) network (C7, R20) is essential for stability, guaranteeing proper loading of the output at high frequencies.
 The traditional output choke is not required since this design is stable with moderate capacitive loads.
-However, do NOT drive loads that are highly capacitive - like electrostatic speakers with this amp, this will certainly cause oscillations and fast destruction.
+However, do NOT drive loads that are highly capacitive - like electrostatic speakers with this amp - this will certainly cause oscillations and fast destruction.
 Also, the power dissipation would drastically increase when the current is leading in phase the output voltage.

 The feedback loop is closed by the (in the year 1978) high quality bipolar low noise externally compensated uA748 op-amp.
-The op-amp's task is to fix the overall DC-balance and close the feedback loop by suitable AC-feedback.
+The op-amp's task is to fix the overall DC-balance - and close the feedback loop by suitable AC-feedback.
 The open-loop linearity of the output stage is not very good (especially with reactive loads), neither is the open-loop output impedance something to write home about in this current driven design.
-The performance relies very much on the op-amp.
+The performance relies very much on the op-amp and available loop gain.
 TL071 can be used as a replacement.
-The ±18V supply lines are too high for TL071 so the Zeners must be replaced with 15V types (1N4744A).
+The ±18V supply lines are too high for TL071 so the Zeners must in that case be replaced with 15V types (1N4744A).

-R4 ensures stability by isolating the op-amp output from parasitic capacitances.
+R4 isolated the op-amp output from parasitic capacitances.
 The input and feedback chains are more or less traditional stuff.
 For best performance, it is good to use tantalum capacitors in locations C1 and C2.
 However, they can be substituted by similar valued and rated electrolytic caps.
 Tantalum capacitors work well with zero or even a small negative voltage.
 The correct (prudent) capacitor polarity is determined by the op-amps input leakage current direction if the op-amp is a bipolar input stage type, as the original part is.